-Classical biological weed control involves the introduction and management of selected host-specific natural enemies to reduce and suppress problematic weeds.
+Classical biological weed control involves the introduction and management of selected host-specific natural enemies to reduce and suppress problematic non-native weeds.
 The majority of the Pacific Northwest’s weeds are exotic, originating from other continents.
 These newly introduced plants, freed from the natural enemies found in their native range, gain a competitive advantage over native plants which allows the introduced plants to become weedy.
 Once weed populations become well distributed, herbicides, cultural, and mechanical methods of weed control are not always economical or physically able to meet weed management objectives.
 Classical weed biological control (biocontrol) is a weed management tool that is inexpensive, self-sustaining, and host-specific and may help reduce the negative impact of weeds, particularly where other control methods are not feasible.

 Biocontrol is a slow process, and its efficacy is highly variable.
 Since it can take several years for biological control agent (BCA) populations to build to levels capable of weed suppression, many BCAs have not been present or studied long enough in the Pacific Northwest to determine their ability to control their host weed.
-Only after monitoring weed and BCA populations over time will the impact of newly introduced BCAs become evident.
+Only after monitoring target weed and BCA populations over time will the impact of newly introduced BCAs become evident.

-BCAs impact weeds directly and indirectly.
+BCAs impact their target weeds directly and indirectly.
 They directly impact weeds by destroying plant tissues and interfering with plant functions.
 BCAs cause indirect impact by increasing stress on the weed, which may reduce its ability to compete with desirable plants.

-Biocontrol can be integrated with other management practices to reduce weed populations.
+Biocontrol can be integrated with other management practices to reduce target weed populations.
 For example, once weeds are weakened by BCAs, competitive plantings can reduce the availability of light, water, and nutrients to already stressed weed populations.
 In addition, satellite weed populations can be controlled by herbicides or physical means to reduce weed spread while BCAs attack the primary infestation.

 The BCAs released in the Pacific Northwest have been tested to ensure they are host-specific (i.e., they will only feed on the host weed species).
 Host-specificity testing is an expensive and time-consuming task that must be done before a BCA is allowed to be introduced into the United States.
-Some candidate BCAs, which could be effective in reducing host weed populations, may not be approved for introduction because they are not host-specific enough.
+Some candidate BCAs, which could be effective in reducing target weed populations, may not be approved for introduction because they are not host-specific enough.
 A candidate BCA that is not sufficiently host-specific will be rejected for release in the United States to ensure that the BCA, in the absence of its host weed, will not move to crops, native flora, or endangered plant species.

 Biocontrol of certain weeds may not work in your area, even if it does elsewhere.
 BCAs require specific conditions to survive and thrive.
-Climate variations (e.g. cold winters), plant biotype differences, and nearby insecticidal treatments (e.g. mosquito abatement or agricultural pest insect control) may account for some past failures.
+Climate variations (e.g. cold winters), plant biotype differences, and nearby insecticidal treatments (e.g. mosquito abatement or agricultural pest insect control) may account for some past biocontrol failures.
 To maximize success, trained personnel should supervise and monitor biocontrol efforts.
 To monitor BCAs, the Standardized Impact Monitoring Protocol (SIMP) is recommended.
 More information on SIMP can be found by accessing the ISDA/BLM biocontrol website (http://invasivespecies.idaho.gov/bio-control-monitoring).

 Once release sites for BCAs have been selected, protecting those areas from disturbance so BCAs can get established is essential.
 Initial BCA releases often consist of a small number of individual BCAs.
 Establishing collectable populations of the BCA for redistribution to other weed infestations can take three to five years, and is generally the first goal of a new biocontrol program.
 Care should be taken to ensure that BCAs being collected for redistribution are not diseased or parasitized, as this will reduce their efficacy in the new area.
 The current status and types of BCAs used in the Pacific Northwest are found in the tables in this section.
 It may be necessary to release BCAs over successive years to ensure that the BCAs become established and reach the population levels needed to result in target weed suppression.
 In addition, BCAs will likely need to be reestablished in areas where disturbances, like wildfire or flooding, may have killed previously established populations.
 Biocontrol has many advantages but also some disadvantages.
-Advantages include: reducing herbicide residues in the environment; specificity on host weeds; use in areas with limited accessibility; long-term, self-perpetuating control; low cost per acre; host-finding capabilities; synchronizing BCAs to hosts weeds’ life cycles; and the unlikelihood that host weeds will develop resistance to BCAs.
+Advantages include: reducing herbicide residues in the environment; specificity on target weeds; use in areas with limited accessibility; long-term, self-perpetuating control; low cost per acre; host-finding capabilities; synchronizing BCAs to hosts weeds’ life cycles; and the unlikelihood that host weeds will develop resistance to BCAs.
 Disadvantages of biocontrol include: the limited availability of BCAs from their native lands; the dependence of control on plant density; the slow rate at which control occurs and uncertainty of the level of control; biotype or climate matching; and host-specificity when host populations are low.